nicnosis/iu-courses/fa20/j363/index.md

 ### At Home
  * `read` the [syllabus](j363-syllabus.pdf)
  * `register` for [Codecademy](https://www.codecademy.com/)
- * `get` a way to backup files - Box Sync or Google Drive are good options
+ * `get` a [Google Drive](https://uits.iu.edu/google) so you can backup apps.
+Click the link and choose 'Google at IU Apps'.
  * `begin` [Homework One](assignments/hw1.html).
 It is due Sunday Aug 30 at 11:59pm
  * `review` the slides _(navigation: materials &gt; slides)_